VladKuklinski/ToDoListApp/README.md

-# ToDoList
+# TodoMate

-A simple and modern single-screen app for iOS, built with SwiftUI
+TodoMate is a simple and modern single-screen app for iOS, built with SwiftUI
 Tasks are saved locally using UserDefaults, so your list persists between app launches.